-I have been applying this rule for some years now and whether it is by coincidence or not, I have become a winning trader by applying it.
-I’m not sure that this rule would apply to everyone.
-I think it depends on the personality and psychology of each individual.
-In my case, it allowed me not to be easily influenced and meet my objectives of swing trading.
+I have applied this rule for a few years, and coincidence or not, I have become a winning trader by applying it.
+I am not sure that this rule could apply to everyone.
+In my opinion this depends on each individual's personality and psychology.
+In my case, it has enabled me not to be easily swayed and to abide by my swing trading objectives.

-Formerly, I spent a lot of time reading technical analysis, I spent many hours scouring through discussion forums, reading trade press… I felt like I was "working”; collecting information, trying to see what the general trend was … In fact, the time I spent collecting information was not used to reflect, analyse my trades, think about my graphics and especially work on my behaviour and my psychology when I was positioned.
-All this energy spent was in fact perhaps just a smokescreen or activism so that I was not dealing with the basics: success in trading is 80% psychological.
-Worse still, when I had a form of certainty in the stock market, reading 2 or 3 different opinions got me confused, and put me in doubt.
-Doubt is essential in trading, it helps you to be cautious, to properly control your lever … but it can also be annihilating, as it can prevent decision making.
+Previously, I spent a lot of time reading technical analyses, I spent many hours combing discussion forums and reading the specialised press… I felt that I was "working", collecting information, trying to see what the general trend was … In fact, during the time I spent collecting information, I was trying not to think, to analyse my trades, contemplate my charts and especially to work on my behaviour and my psychology when I was positioned.
+All the expended energy was in fact nothing more than perhaps a display of activity so that I didn't have to face the key point: trading success is 80% psychological.
+Worse, when I had a kind of conviction about the financial markets, reading 2 or 3 different opinions unsettled me and made me doubt.
+Doubt is an essential part of trading, it enables you to stay cautious, to check your leverage… but it can also have a negative effect, it can inhibit decision-making.

-I had a flash of intuition a few years ago when I was preparing to become a buyer on Nasdaq 100 after several months of strong declines.
-I was confident with my analysis; it was based primarily on the rebound of a major psychological threshold with other supporting technical elements; an extremely beautiful swing to try.
-Alas, I then read some analysis going against my conviction; I visited a well-known stock forum where 95% of traders were bearish.
-I was seized with doubt; could I be right and everybody else wrong?, I had not done anything and I had missed one of the most beautiful rebounds in the history of Nasdaq 100 …which would have allowed me to start earlier as an own-account trader.
-From that day, I content myself just with raw information: the U.S. unemployment figure, the GDP figure … I do not always read the interpretations and analysis … I form my own personal opinion and I especially look at how the stock market reacts at the time the information is published.
+I got the bug a few years ago when I was preparing to place a buy on the Nasdaq 100 after several months of strong declines.
+I was confident of my analysis, it was essentially based on the recovery of a major psychological threshold with other supporting technical elements.
+A very nice swing to attempt.
+Unfortunately, I read a few analyses with contrary views to my belief, I browsed a well-known trading forum where 95 per cent of the traders were bearish.
+I became doubtful, could I be right against everyone else?, I did nothing and I missed one of the best Nasdaq 100 recoveries in its history…which would have pretty much launched me as a trader on my own account.
+From that day forward, I content myself with the raw information: the American unemployment figures, the GDP figures… I don't read, especially not interpretations, analyses, etc. I have my own personal opinion and above all I look at how the financial market reacts when the information is released.

-Too much information kills the information and over-anxiety
+Too much information drowns information and adds fear

-My behaviour may be extreme, but it gives me a balance, a form of serenity.
-For example, I have been bullish on all indices since November 2011; it was my personal analysis which was based on the psychology of markets and over-anxiety.
-By having a forum on my blog Andlil.com and in reading comments, I found some sometimes violent for months running, of people reciting what they had heard on TV.
-I was summoned to justify myself because my opinion was contrary to doom-mongering, to the announcement of the end of the world the collapse of the euro… They were trading blindly because X or Y, renowned analysts in the literal and figurative sense had gone on TV … saying indices will drop to an all-time low … We were just in a state of hysteria – or at least with a wide audience to maintain…
+My behaviour is perhaps excessive but I find there is a balance, a form of serenity.
+For example, I have been bullish on all indices since November 2011, it was my personal analysis that relied on market psychology and on fear.
+I have a forum on my blog, Andlil.com, and read the comments.
+For months I had comments, sometimes violent, of people who recited what they had heard on the television.
+I was obliged to justify myself because my opinion was opposite to the ubiquitous doomsayers forecasting the end of the world, the collapse of the euro… They traded indiscriminately because of X or Y, analysts recognised both figuratively and literally because they appear on television…, repetitively said that the indices were going to fall to their lowest historical levels… We were simply in full mass hysteria or at least trying to maintain an audience.

-We must take this fact into account: the business of television is to create anxiety among people, because anxiety attracts a large audience.
-There are many theories about this exciting topic especially in sociology and behavioural psychology.
-For example, if you say that the crisis we are experiencing is not the mother of all crises but that it has been the natural state of the economy for 40 years now; that the Euro cannot collapse, etc. this will not interest anybody.
-You will not go on television, you will not be invited to a debate programme.
-You are not in the spotlight, people will zap … If tomorrow you write a book entitled "Napoleon died a natural death" you will not sell a single book.
-If you publish a book whose title is “Napoleon was poisoned to death by the English” it will be a best-seller.
-The media give people what they want to hear.
-Human nature is more drawn towards anxiety, death, catastrophic situations…
+One fact must be taken into account: the business of television is to create fear among people, because fear breeds an audience.
+There are many theses on this fascinating subject including in sociology and behavioural psychology.
+For example, if you say that the current crisis is not the mother of all crises but that it has been the economy's natural state for 40 years, that the euro cannot collapse… This is of no interest, you will not appear on the TV, you will not be invited to a debate program.
+If you don't put on a show people will channel surf...
+If tomorrow you write a book entitled "Napoleon died a natural death" you are not going to sell a single book.
+If you publish a book called "Napoleon is dead, poisoned by the English", it will be a best-seller.
+The media give people what they want to hear, human nature is more attracted by fear, death, catastrophic situations, etc.

-You must take this into account when trading, learn to judge the quality of information served to us and the motivations of the media.
-In the end, the best interpretation remains ours.
-But to actually think, you must certainly have a form of contemporary autism; if not, you will be totally overwhelmed with information of very varying quality.
-I therefore believe that if I did not voluntarily dissociate myself from these "influences", I would not have been able to hold my bull position for such a long time and I would have thus missed the 2 most beautiful bullish years of this decade.
+This must be taken into consideration in our trading, know how to judge the quality of information supplied to us and what motivates the media.
+In the end, the best interpretation will remain our own.
+But to be able to really think, you certainly need to have a form of autism these days, otherwise we can be totally overwhelmed by information of varying degrees of quality.
+I also think that if I had not voluntarily cut myself off from these "influences", I would not have been able to hold my Bull position for as long as I did, and I would have missed the best 2 bullish years of this decade.